wheydant/annonymous-mssg/README.md

 ### Dashboard
    - It is stored under (app) so that it doesn’t show in route and we can transfer page.tsx and copy layout.tsx coz layout must be present on root folder.
+   - Switch is also kind of form it can be handled using state also but for code consistency as we are using react-state-form thus we need to use the same for switch.
+   - Optimistic UI – Changes are reflected on UI instantly even though Backend has not changed.
+E.g., Insta likes.
+   - form from useForm it has various tools like watch, register, setValue, this will enable switch functionality.
+   - useCallBack stores function between the re-renders in cache.
+   - URL fetching window.location.protocol//window.location.host can be better alternates to get baseURL
+   - Copy to clipboard use navigator.clipboard.writeText()

 ## Installation